lorenzosquadrani/lorenzosquadrani.github.io/_notes/cuda.md

 It was made to help developers enhance their programs, specifically exploting GPUs.
 It as platform on witch you build GPU-accelerated applications.

 - Who made the "cuda" entity?
-NVidia
+NVIDIA
 - How does the cuda change in time?
 - Where are the cuda elements placed in the linux system?
 - Why linux often freezes after installing cuda drivers?